 Despite the figures showing a not so favorable situation, about 50% of children who were obese at 3 years old, were healthy at 5 years of age, which indicates that improvement is indeed achievable.

 Research by the World Obesity Federation predicts that by 2025, 241,000 school-age children in Ireland will be overweight or obese, where many of these will face problems – typically – faced by adults, such as high blood pressure and diabetes.
+When it comes to blood pressure, taking note of other details like blood oxygen are crucial.

 For the country to overcome a possible wave of obesity, it is necessary that the government, schools, and families continue to work together for the well-being of children.
 Measures such as reducing the level of sugar in drinks and food must continue to be taken so that problems like this can be remedied.